AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

     player_t robot;

     // Obstacles
-    obstacle_t obstacles[5];
+    obstacle_t obstacles[2];
 } runnerData_t;
 ```

-In the runnerData_t, we're now storing one copy of the robot and five copies of the obstacle.
+In the runnerData_t, we're now storing one copy of the robot and two copies of the obstacle.
 This is another magic number we can change to a Macro.
 I'll leave that as an exercise for the reader.

 Now that we've refactored, there's a lot of red.
 Let's start converting them.
 - `&rd->character` becomes `&rd->robot.img`